 We also recommended that students think carefully before making a final decision to change their grading method for Spring 2020 courses that aren’t explicitly prerequisites for Professional School.
 Every course is valuable for students who wish to demonstrate the breadth of their academic strengths and their intellectual curiosity.

-Students who are nearer to (or already participating in) the application process for Professional School may wish to look more specifically at the information available from the Admissions Office of each of the schools to which they plan to apply while they are making decisions about changing to Pass/Fail grading.
+Students who are nearer to (or already participating in) the application process for Professional School may wish to look more specifically at the information available from the Admissions Office of each of the schools to which they plan to apply to fully understand the consequences of choosing Pass/Fail grading.
 You can follow this link to additional COVID-19 resources and information, broken out by career area.

-If you believe that changing your grading method to P/F might be the best course of action under your personal circumstances, we encourage you to consider the following:
+If you believed that changing your grading method to P/F might be the best course of action under your personal circumstances, we hope you to considered the following:

 - Courses that are taken as P/F and receive grades of “Pass” are not factored into your GPA calculations – not in UMBC semester and Cumulative GPAs, nor in Science or Overall GPAs for professional schools.
 This will place greater emphasis on the courses that have been taken with letter grading.

 - Changing courses to P/F grading may also affect your eligibility to receive UMBC academic distinctions or honors, including (but not limited to) Spring 2020 President’s List/Dean’s List recognition, and Latin Honors awarded at the time of degree completion (e.g., Summa cum laude).
 Courses with P/F grading are not included in the evaluation process for these honors and distinctions.

 - For applicants who choose to take some prerequisites as P/F, greater emphasis may be placed on their performance on standardized tests like the MCAT, DAT, OAT, or GRE.
 Consider your own strengths and/or weaknesses when it comes to standardized testing.